-As a trustee of the Teamsters Local 572 Retirement Fund and a representative of 2500 participants, I appreciate the opportunity to comment on the proposal by the Financial Accounting Standards Board (FASB) to require the mandatory expensing of stock options (File Reference No. 1102-100), and the potential impact that mandatory stock option expensing would have on Teamster families across the country.
+As a trustee of Teamsters Local #294 Albany Area Allied Health & Welfare Fund and a representative of 600 participants, I appreciate the opportunity to comment on the proposal by the Financial Accounting Standards Board (FASB) to require the mandatory expensing of stock options (File Reference No. 1102-100), and the potential impact that mandatory stock options expensing would have on Teamster families across the country.

-Teamster pension and health and welfare funds collectively hold over \$100 billion in assets and our members also participate in the capital markets as individual investors.
+Teamsters Pension and Health and Welfare funds collectively hold over \$100 billion in assets and our members also participate in the capital markets as individual investors.

-I strongly support the F.A.S.B.'s proposal because it provides a reliable cost estimate that takes into account the unique characteristics of employee stock options.
+I strongly support the FASB's proposal because it provides a reliable cost estimate that takes into account the unique characteristics of employee stock options.
 It also provides broad flexibility for small businesses that are not publicly traded.
-Lastly, the F.A.S.B. proposal should have zero compliance costs for publicly traded companies, as the current accounting rules already require corporations to provide investors with an estimate of their stock option expense in the footnotes of company earnings statements.
+Lastly, the FASB proposal should have zero compliance costs for publicly traded companies, as the current accounting rule, already require corporations to provide investors with an estimate of their stock option expense in the footnotes of company earnings statements.

 Our Union is not opposed to stock options as an appropriate form of compensation to employees, but we believe that as investors we must have the most accurate information regarding the true financial condition of a public company.
-Our Union would oppose giving one particular form of compensation, in this case, stock options - preferential accounting treatment over other employee benefits, such as wages, pensions or health care.
-If the corporate opponents of stock option expensing truly want to help America's working families, they should instead focus their efforts on encouraging the expansion of retirement plans and health care coverage.
+Our Union would oppose giving one particular form of compensation - in this case, stock options - preferential accounting treatment over other employee benefits, such as, wages, pensions or health care.
+If the corporate opponents of stock options expensing truly want to help America's working families, they should instead focus their efforts on encouraging the expansion of retirement plans and health care coverage.